arielgabbay/tau-0368.3539/README.md

 The stages are as follows:

+1. The first challenge is an introductory challenge with a simplified version of the attacks implemented in later stages.
+Refer to the challenge description in the CTF platform and to the material given with the stage (`material/stage_00`) for more details.
+Once this stage is done, the next stage is opened.
-1. The server for the first stage is a simplified PKCS 1 v1.5 padding oracle: once a connection is opened and TLS "hello" messages are exchanged, the server listens for client handshake messages containing an encrypted pre-master secret, attempts to decrypt and un-pad these messages, and sends a TLS error frame with a value that denotes success or failure in unpadding.
+2. The server for the first stage is a simplified PKCS 1 v1.5 padding oracle: once a connection is opened and TLS "hello" messages are exchanged, the server listens for client handshake messages containing an encrypted pre-master secret, attempts to decrypt and un-pad these messages, and sends a TLS error frame with a value that denotes success or failure in unpadding.
-2. The server for the second stage is the same as the first stage, but flags expire after a few minutes (once a flag expires, a different flag, and hence a different encryption, is used).
+3. The server for the second stage is the same as the first stage, but flags expire after a few minutes (once a flag expires, a different flag, and hence a different encryption, is used).
 The flag timeout is such that the original attack isn't fast enough to retrieve flags on time; as servers are multi-processed, in this challenge the participants should implement multi-threaded attacks, querying several instances of the server simultaneously.
 There are a few methods to do this, and the template script given to the participants in this stage sends consecutive queries such that the server's work is somewhat parallelized.
-3. The server for the third stage does not provide a "direct" oracle, but does simulate a timing oracle: on successful unpadding, it sleeps for 50 milliseconds.
+4. The server for the third stage does not provide a "direct" oracle, but does simulate a timing oracle: on successful unpadding, it sleeps for 50 milliseconds.
 The participants should implement the querying logic that times requests and answers accordingly.
-4. The fourth stage is like the third stage but with the same challenge as in stage 2: the flag is changed every few minutes, so attacks should be made multi-threaded.
+5. The fourth stage is like the third stage but with the same challenge as in stage 2: the flag is changed every few minutes, so attacks should be made multi-threaded.
-5. The server for the fifth stage does not provide a simple timing oracle, but rather sleeps for 0 to 100 milliseconds on successful unpadding of a message.
+6. The server for the fifth stage does not provide a simple timing oracle, but rather sleeps for 0 to 100 milliseconds on successful unpadding of a message.
 Once again, the CTF participants should modify their querying code accordingly.
-6. The sixth stage is to the fifth as the fourth is to the third.
+7. The sixth stage is to the fifth as the fourth is to the third.
-7. The server for the seventh stage provides a simplified PKCS 1 OAEP padding oracle as in stage 1.
+8. The server for the seventh stage provides a simplified PKCS 1 OAEP padding oracle as in stage 1.
 In this stage, the Manger attack should be implemented.
-8. Once again, stage 8 is a parallelized version of stage 7.
+9. Once again, stage 8 is a parallelized version of stage 7.

 ## Preparing the CTF